The Glennie School, Toowoomba

 The Glennie School Council has a strategic guidance role to work with and provide support for the Principal.
 Council members are appointed by the Anglican Schools Commission and act in an honorary capacity, without remuneration.

-The School Council has an Audit, Risk and Compliance Sub-Committee.
+The School Council has an Audit & Finance Sub-Committee and Risk & Compliance Sub-Committee.

 Members of The Glennie School Council are: